Meet the Philanthropitch Columbus Panel of All-Star Judges!

 Wes Strickling is the CEO of CodexIT, a Healthcare Technology Management company who is leading the way in virtual consulting services, specializing in electronic health record management, and cyber security.
 He is passionate about Columbus, where he started his business in 2004, but his company now extends throughout North America.
 Wes is active in the Central Ohio entrepreneurial community, serving as a mentor at Rev1 Ventures and as an investor in local startups.
 He also provides support and expertise for multiple non-profit initiatives focusing on expanding STEM education throughout Central Ohio.
 Wes holds a position on the Board of Trustees for the Kiwanis Club of Columbus.
 Through this role he is working to connect traditional service organizations in Central Ohio with the Startup Community.
 He is also very active in supporting the Columbus Metropolitan Library’s Summer Reading Challenge to promote childhood literacy.
 Wes lives in Columbus, OH with his wife and two teenage daughters.

 Kristy Campbell has dedicated her 20+ year career to working with – and within – tech startups to help them build their brand, grow revenue and scale.
-As the Chief Operating Officer at leading venture development fund, Rev1 Ventures, Campbell supports the company’s mission to help entrepreneurs build great companies.
+As the Chief Operations Officer at leading investor startup studio, Rev1 Ventures, Campbell supports the company’s mission to help entrepreneurs build great companies.
 Tapping into her longevity in the industry, she helps guide startups in their critical first phases of growth to expedite their success and ensure they are poised for scalable growth.